CircuitVerse/Blog/content/posts/Ayan_Final_GSoC_Report.md

 ### Blog posts written 📝

-I have described my entire journey through a series of blogs in my web profile.You can find the links below, plese click on the links to read the posts :
+I have described my entire journey through a series of blogs in my web profile.You can find the links below, please click on the links to read the posts:

 1. [My Journey to Google Summer of Code 21 with CircuitVerse and insights on the Proposal for GSoC](https://www.ayanbiswas.in/2021/05/20/my-journey-to-google-summer-of-code-21-with-circuitverse-and-insights-on-the-proposal-for-gsoc)